 Thank you for contacting the History Hub.

-We do wish to caution you, that due to the COVID-19 pandemic, NPRC will continue servicing requests ONLY associated with medical treatments, burials, and homeless veterans seeking admittance to a homeless shelter.
+Due to the COVID-19 pandemic, NPRC will continue servicing requests ONLY associated with medical treatments, burials, and homeless veterans seeking admittance to a homeless shelter.
 If your request is urgent, please see Emergency Requests and Deadlines.
 Please refrain from submitting non-emergency requests such as replacement medals, administrative corrections, or records research until NPRC returns to pre-COVID staffing levels.
 Please check archives.gov/veterans for updates to the NPRC operating hours and status.
 We apologize for this inconvenience and appreciate your understanding and patience.

 We hope that this information was helpful to you and best of luck with your research.